awslabs/ar-go-tools/doc/02_backtrace.md

     - "specs-mylib.json"        # dataflow specifications.

 ```
-We explain in more detail how to write [dataflow specifications](#dataflow-specifications) later, and why the user should write dataflow specifications in some cases.
+We explain in more detail how to write [dataflow specifications](01_taint.md#dataflow-specifications) in the `taint` tool documentation, and why the user should write dataflow specifications in some cases.
+The `backtrace` tool uses dataflow specifications in the same way the `taint` tool does.

 There are additional options for the outputs:
 ```yaml